ionic-team/ionic-docs/docs/theming/dark-mode.md

 For developers looking to customize the theme color under the status bar in Safari on iOS 15 or the toolbar in Safari on macOS, see [`theme-color` Meta](./advanced.md#theme-color-meta).
 :::

-## Ionic Dark Theme
+## Ionic Dark Palette

-Ionic has a recommended dark theme that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [CSS class](#css-class).
-Each of these methods involves importing the dark theme file with the corresponding name.
+Ionic has a recommended dark palette that can be enabled in three different ways: [always](#always), based on [system](#system) settings, or by using a [CSS class](#css-class).
+Each of these methods involves importing the dark palette file with the corresponding name.

 The contents of each file are included below for reference.
-These variables are set by importing the relevant dark theme file and do not need to be copied into an app.
+These variables are set by importing the relevant dark palette file and do not need to be copied into an app.
 For more information on the variables being changed, including additional variables for further customization, refer to the [Themes](themes.md) section.

 <Tabs groupId="darkFiles" defaultValue="always" values={[{ value: 'always', label: 'Always (dark.always.css)' }, { value: 'system', label: 'System (dark.system.css)' }, { value: 'class', label: 'Class (dark.class.css)' }]}>

 <TabItem value="always">

-The **always** dark theme behaves in the following ways:
+The **always** dark palette behaves in the following ways:

-1. Sets the [Ionic colors](colors.md) for all [modes](platform-styles.md#ionic-modes) to complement a dark theme in the `:root` selector.
+1. Sets the [Ionic colors](colors.md) for all [modes](platform-styles.md#ionic-modes) to complement a dark palette in the `:root` selector.
 The [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) selector is identical to the selector `html`, except that its [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) is higher.
-2. Setting variables for the dark theme on `ios` devices using the `:root.ios` selector.
+2. Setting variables for the dark palette on `ios` devices using the `:root.ios` selector.
-3. Setting variables for the dark theme on `md` devices using the `:root.md` selector.
+3. Setting variables for the dark palette on `md` devices using the `:root.md` selector.

 :::caution
-It is important to pay attention to the specificity if you want to override any of the Ionic dark theme variables.
+It is important to pay attention to the specificity if you want to override any of the Ionic dark palette variables.
 For example, because the `--ion-item-background` variable is set for each mode, it cannot be overridden in the `:root` selector.
 A higher specificity selector, such as `:root.ios`, is required.
 :::

 ```css